StrongKey/FIDO-Server/docs/User_Guide.md

 -   A [JDBC version of your choice](https://www.soapui.org/jdbc/reference/jdbc-drivers.html)
 -   [Jemalloc 3.6.0-1](https://download-ib01.fedoraproject.org/pub/epel/7/x86_64/Packages/j/jemalloc-3.6.0-1.el7.x86_64.rpm)

 For the adventurous who want to explore alternate configurations of the FIDO2 Server, the next sections detail the necessary attributes for installation of each component listed above.
-If you successfully create a wor
-    `cp <saved-file-location>/ /usr/local/strongkey/<web-application-folder>/lib`

-4.  **Start the web server** and ensure that it has started successfully.

-Default ports differ by web server.
-Use this list of [common default web server ports](https://geekflare.com/default-port-numbers/) or consult the appropriate manuals.
-Open a web browser and type  **localhost:&lt;port-number&gt;** where &lt;port-number&gt; is the default port for your web server.
-If your web server must use another port, use that port instead.
-This opens the FIDO2 Server launch page.

-### Create JDBC Resourcesking StrongKey FIDO2 Server using alternative configurations, please inform us as soon as possible at support@strongkey.com.
+If you successfully create a working StrongKey FIDO2 Server using alternative configurations, please inform us as soon as possible at support@strongkey.com.

 ## Options with StrongKey FIDO2 Server